maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![Motor errors](images/motor-error.jpg)

-**NOTE** In the mean time, the Lego app has a feature to calibrate the zero position of the motors, fixing this issue.
+**NOTE** In the mean time, the LEGO app has a feature to calibrate the zero position of the motors, fixing this issue.

 ## Why are there so many ways to do ... in Python?
-The lego app wants us to use
+The LEGO app wants us to use

 ```python
 >>> from mindstorms import MSHub